Continuing Education Activity

 Dextran is a polysaccharide made from natural sources of glucose by bacteria and with 1:6 glucoside links.
 It can occur in various molecular weights, such as dextran 40 (40 kDa) and dextran 70 (70 kDa), which are both commonly utilized.
 As a colloid, dextran osmotically expands plasma volume by restoring blood plasma lost through severe hemorrhage.
 Its volume of distribution is throughout the blood volume of the body.
 By expanding blood volume, dextran increases cardiac output and blood flow so that red blood cells can effectively circulate to end-organ microvasculature.

-Dextran can be used by microsurgeons to decrease the risk of vascular complications such as thrombosis.
+Microsurgeons can use dextran to decrease the risk of vascular complications such as thrombosis.
 This mechanism occurs via the antithrombotic effects of dextran binding to platelets, erythrocytes, and the vascular endothelium to decrease aggregation and adhesiveness.
 Dextran reduces Von Willebrand factor to decrease the function of platelets.
 It also activates plasminogen and prolongs bleeding time.
 These effects increase proportionally with the increase in the molecular weight of the dextran.

 As an eye lubricant, dextran 70 increases viscosity on the surface of the eye to retain tear fluid.